Encoders

 double rightDistance = m_rightEncoder.getDistance();

-/*Gets the current rate/speed of the
+/* Gets the current speed of the

-motor in (set distance unit) per second*/
+motor in (set distance unit) per second */

-double rate = vencoder.getRate();
+double rate = encoder.getRate();

 // Gets whether the encoder is stopped